duckdb/duckdb-web/docs/extensions/json.md

 -- 1
 ```

 The JSONPath syntax separates fields with a `.`, and accesses array elements with `[i]`, and always starts with `$`.
-Using the same example, we can do:
+Using the same example, we can do the following:
 ```sql
 SELECT json_extract('{"duck": [1, 2, 3]}', '$.duck[0]');
 -- 1
 ```

+Note that DuckDB's JSON data type uses [0-based indexing](#indexing).

 JSONPath is more expressive, and can also access from the back of lists:
 ```sql